openaps/docs/docs/docs/Troubleshooting/Rig-NS-communications-troubleshooting.md

  **NOTE:**  Before you cleanout your data, please check out the option to upload (or "donate") your data anonymously to the [OpenAPS Data Commons](http://openaps.readthedocs.io/en/latest/docs/Give%20Back-Pay%20It%20Forward/data-commons-data-donation.html) project.
 The OpenAPS Data Commons was created to enable a simple way to share data sets from the community, both with traditional researchers who will create traditional research studies, and with groups or individuals from the community who want to review data as part of their own research projects.
 So before you delete or cleanout any data from your mLab, consider doing an upload to OpenAPS Data Commons first.

 If your mLab database issue is `size `, then you will need to cleanout some of the historical data collected by your NS site.
-There are two methods to cleanout space and delete data in your mLab database:
+There are three methods to cleanout space and delete data in your mLab database:

 * mLab direct access
+* mLab API
 * Nightscout admin tools

 #### mLab Direct Access